-You can make scavenger hunts even more impactful by introducing learning into the activity.
+You can make scavenger hunts even more impactful by introducing learning.
 Giving them puzzles based on math, science, and geography can be more challenging, enabling them to find the next clue.
 Kids can also be encouraged to ask for help if they are stuck in finding the correct answer to a hunt question.

 1. Five Senses Scavenger Hunt

 The five senses identify clues based on touch, sight, hearing, smell, and taste.
 These hunts can be played outside and inside, with more engaging hints to excite kids.
 Clues could include – “Something you can touch but can’t see (Air),” “What can you smell but can’t hear (Fruit),” and “Something smooth and something red (tomato).”